usmaanalii/javascript/JavaScript30/analysis.md

 ### play and pause

-To assess whether or not the video is paused, the following property can be assessed
+To assess whether or not the video is paused, the following property can be checked.

 ``` javascript
 // returns a boolean
 video.paused;
 ```

-To play and pause the video you can call `play` and `pause` methods on the video object, like so
+To play and pause the video you, can call `play` and `pause` methods on the video object, like so

 ``` javascript
 const method = video.paused ? 'play' : 'pause';